imfx77/kanboard-plugin-Wysiwyg-MD-Editor/README.md

 <h1 name="user-content-readme-top">Wysiwyg MD Editor plugin for Kanboard</h1>

-Integrates external MD editors into Kanboard in order to conveniently edit/preview (and eventually render) the markdown textareas in the Kanboard interface.
+Integrates external MD editors into Kanboard in order to conveniently edit and preview the markdown textareas, as well as render the markdown fields in the Kanboard interface.
 Each editor may allow for different customizations of functionality, MD features, and UI themes.

-- [x] If you like it and use it, please, give a :star: !
+Rendering can parametrize theme, code highlight, and background transparency.

-- [x] If you want a new language pack added or an existing one corrected, please, post a PR !
+✅ If you want a new language pack added or an existing one corrected, please, post a PR !

+✅ If you like and use the plugin, please, give a ⭐ to this repository !

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>

 ## Features

+### ✨ Rendering options are available as of v.0.9.0 ! ✨

 - Currently integrates the [EasyMDE](https://github.com/Ionaru/easy-markdown-editor) and [StackEdit+](https://github.com/mafgwo/stackedit-plus) markdown editors
 - Both editors are configured to be [GFM](https://github.github.com/gfm/) compatible
 - Side preview is available, themes and various convenience options
 - Configurable buttons to inject into the KB editing toolbar of markdown textareas
+- ✨ Option for custom rendering of markdown fields (using `EasyMDE` locally with JavaScript). ✨
+- ✨ Rendering can be parametrized with theme, code highlight, and background transparency. ✨

 For a better preview and feel of the actual editors visit:
 - `EasyMDE` [Live Demo](https://stackblitz.com/edit/easymde/?file=index.html)